Free Calorie & BMI Calculator

 To gain muscle

 Add 5–10% to your TDEE alongside a structured resistance-training programme.
 A small surplus (around 200–300 kcal/day) maximises muscle gain while minimising fat gain — the so-called "lean bulk".
+See the bulking calculator for a complete plan.

 Understanding your BMI and what it really means